abengard/Flutter-sample-app/README.md

 # sample_app

-This app was originally an educational app for Building engineering physics developed during my student project.
-I have reworked the app so that the app can be used as a kind of sample app.
-This is my first app that I developed in Flutter and is also not a full app that exists in the play store or app store.
+This app was originally an educational app for Building engineering physics developed during our student project.
+We have reworked the app so that the app can be used as a kind of sample app.
+This is our first app that we developed in Flutter and is also not a full app that exists in the play store or app store.

+Made by: Artur Alekseevic Bengardt, Mohamed Tchelebi, Dominic Hagemann

 ## Features